Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>2.
 Create a file by typing “echo Assessment five > README.md”</p>
         <p>3.
 Type “git add *”, “git commit –m “CLEAR COMMENT HERE”, “git push –u origin master” ”</p>
         <p>4.
 Type “git fetch URL-OF-REMOTE”</p>
         <p>5.
-Once you have the readme file back open it in your text editor and place this texted in it “This edit is to show that a push and fetch request has been successfully completed.”</p>
+Once you have the readme file back; open it in your text editor and place this texted in it “This edit is to show that a push and fetch request has been successfully completed.”</p>
         <p>6.
 Type “git add *”, “git commit –m “CLEAR COMMENT HERE”, “git push –u origin master” ”</p>
         <p>7.
 Type “git pull URL-OF-REMOTE”</p>
         <p>8.
 Open the readme file in your text editor again and place this texted inside “This is an edit to show that a pull request has been completed successfully.”</p>